-Bowel screening reduces cancer deaths by more than 25 per centNovember 9th, 2011 in Cancer /
+Bowel screening reduces cancer deaths by more than 25 per centNovember 9, 2011 in Medicine & Health / Cancer

 (Medical Xpress) -- Bowel screening reduces the number of deaths from bowel cancer in Scotland by more than 25 per cent, according to research* presented at the National Cancer Research Institute (NCRI) Cancer Conference in Liverpool this week.